croservices/cro/docs/cro-tool.md

 The following options may be supplied:

-* `:!secure`: generates a HTTP service instead of a HTTPS one (`:secure` is the default); implies `:!http2`, since ALPN is used to negotiate whether to use HTTP/2
+* `:secure`: generates a HTTPS service instead of a HTTP one (`:!secure` is the default); implies `:http1 :http2` by default, using ALPN to negotiate whether to use HTTP/2
 * `:!http2`: generates a service without HTTP 2 support
 * `:!http1`: generates a service without HTTP 1 support
 * `:websocket`: adds a dependency to the `Cro::WebSocket` module and adds a stub web socket example
-* `:link<service-id>`: indicates that code to interact with the specified other service should be stubbed; that service must exist in some folder beneath the current working directory, and have a `.cro.yml` with the specified service id.

 ## Running Services